jimdavis1/Viral_Annotation/Other_Scripts/README.md

+## list_annos.pl
+This is a simple perl script that passes over the json options file and returns every annotation for every family. `current.annos.tab` is the output.<br>

-## list_annos_from_pssms.pl
+## list_pssms.pl
-This is a simple perl script that passes over the pssm directory and dumps the title fields. `Current.PSSM.annos.tab` is just the output.<br>
+This is a simple perl script that passes over the pssm directory and dumps the title fields so that you can see every PSSM for every family.
+Note that the annotation filed is deprecated.
+I used to use this for the annotation but this has been moved ot the json file.<br>

 ## ali_to_pssm.pl
 This is a janky script that will build a pssm from an alignment.
 It has an option -t to add a title to the top of the file.
 Note that the system is currently reading the title field to assign the annotation.
 It requires by-hand editing of the title field to  sure you don't end up with 2 titles and it wants to append a "1" to the beginning of the title field.
 I may eventually go back and clean this up.
 It requires `BlastInterface.pm`<br>